-For purposes of the unaudited pro forma consolidated financial information, we have assumed that we will issue 50,000,000 shares of Class A common stock at a price of \$25.50 per share, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus, and, as a result, immediately following the completion of this offering, the ownership percentage represented by LLC Units not held by us will be 68%, and the net income attributable to LLC Units not held by us will accordingly represent 68% of our net income or loss.
+For purposes of the unaudited pro forma consolidated financial information, we have assumed that we will issue 60,000,000 shares of Class A common stock at a price of \$27.00 per share and, as a result, immediately following the completion of this offering, the ownership percentage represented by LLC Units not held by us will be 65%, and the net income attributable to LLC Units not held by us will accordingly represent 65% of our net income or loss.
 Except as otherwise indicated, the unaudited pro forma consolidated financial information presented assumes no exercise by the underwriters of their option to purchase additional shares of Class A common stock.